CrunchyData/postgres-operator-client/docs/content/_index.md

 ## Installing the Client

+### Linux or Mac

-Once downloaded, move the `kubectl-pgo` binary to `/usr/local/bin` and make it executable by running the following commands:
+If you downloaded the Linux binary rename the binary from `kubectl-pgo-linux-amd64` to `kubectl-pgo` or if you download the Mac binary rename the binary from `kubectl-pgo-darwin-amd64` to `kubectl-pgo` then move the `kubectl-pgo` binary to `/usr/local/bin` and make it executable by running the following commands:

 ```
 sudo mv /PATH/TO/kubectl-pgo /usr/local/bin/kubectl-pgo
 sudo chmod +x /usr/local/bin/kubectl-pgo
 ```

+### Windows

+If you downloaded the Windows binary rename `kubectl-pgo-windows-386` to `kubectl-pgo.exe` this allows Windows to recognize the file as an executable.
+From there open a power shell terminal in the same directory to execute the binary.

 ## Checking the plugin install